 Similarly, a cowboy hat is always a good choice for you if you plan on working outdoors, on the ranch, or at the rodeo.
 A straw cowboy hat will keep your head cool, while a felt cowboy hat will help keep your head warm against the elements.
 Either style, however, will keep the sun out of your eyes and off your face to help you get ‘er done.

 The outdoorsy wardrobe wouldn’t be complete without a trapper hat, beanie, or bucket hat.
 Trapper hats are usually lined with fleece or fur with special muffs that cover your ears to prevent frostbite after felling trees from the snow-covered mountainside.
-Paired with fleece-lined jeans, cable-knit scarf, and a heavy Carhartt jacket, this combo is sure to keep you warm against all that Mother Nature can throw at you.
+This makes the hats an excellent choice for mountain climbing and other activities.
+Paired with fleece-lined jeans, a cable-knit scarf, and a heavy Carhartt jacket, this combo is sure to keep you warm against all that Mother Nature can throw at you.

 Wearing a beanie can give you the outdoorsy edge that you’re looking for, but you have to do it the right way.
 Whether you choose cuffed, cuffless, pompommed, fisherman style, or lined, a beanie can be the ideal accent to your outdoorsy look.

 Lastly, not all outdoorsy hats need to be for cold weather.
 The bucket hat is a winning choice for warm outdoor activities like hiking and fishing because the vents and brim keep your head cool and the sun off your face and neck.
 You can go with a blank-slate bucket hat or custom embroidered hat to show your support for your favorite company, brand, or team.